 Questioning Field Sobriety Tests

-Field sobriety tests are not always accurate.
+Field sobriety tests can be unreliable.
 Things like health problems, anxiety, road surface, and weather can make these tests inaccurate.
-Your attorney may argue that these tests do not accurately reflect impairment.
+Your lawyer can argue that field sobriety test results do not prove actual impairment.

 Challenging Chemical Test Results